 OPD Attorney Positions

 The Maryland Office of the Public Defender (OPD) recruits both entry-level and experienced trial attorneys.
 Typically, entry-level attorneys start with OPD as trial attorneys in our the District Court divisions.
 District Court attorneys placed at our various offices across the State start with OPD twice a year in "classes."
 We recruit separately for positions with our specialized units (e.g. Collateral Review, Appellate, Juvenile...etc.), for experienced trial attorney positions, and for supervisory positions.
 Those positions are specifically advertised.

 Specifically Advertised Positions

 The Office of the Public Defender seeks aggressive, client-centered, and resourceful advocates to join our team.
-Currently, there are no attorney positions in recruitment.
+OPD is currently recruiting entry-level attorneys specifically interested in juvenile indigent defense to serve as:

 Statewide Entry Level Positions